CodeupClassroom/venus-modified-lessons/no_jquery/ajax/index.md

 As mentioned previously, most devs favor JSON over XML these days.
 XML is more wordy than JSON.
 Raw JSON is very readable.

-In the following example, we request an anime quote from an web-accessible anime quote API.
-The quote that it returns contains 3 pieces of information:
+In the following example, we request an anime quote from a web-accessible anime quote API.
+The quote that the API returns contains 3 pieces of information:
     - Anime: Hunter X Hunter
     - Character: Killua Zoldyck
     - Quote: "Assassination — It's the family trade.
 We all take it up.
 My folks see me as an exceptional prospect.
 But I don't see that I should have to live up to their expectations."